 Black Hills' principal sources of short-term liquidity are Black Hills' revolving bank facilities and cash provided by operations.
 As of September 30, 2002 Black Hills had approximately \$75 million of cash and \$480 million of bank facilities.
 Approximately \$46 million of the cash balance at September 30, 2002 was restricted by subsidiary debt agreements in regards to the ability to dividend the cash to the parent company.
 The bank facilities consisted of a \$50 million facility due May 26, 2003, a \$195 million facility due August 26, 2003, a \$200 million facility due August 27, 2004 and a \$35 million facility due September 30, 2004.
 These bank facilities can be used to fund Black Hills' working capital needs, for general corporate purposes and to provide liquidity for a commercial paper program if implemented.
 At September 30, 2002, Black Hills had \$383.5 million of bank borrowings outstanding under these facilities.
 After inclusion of applicable letters of credit, the remaining borrowing capacity under the bank facilities was \$57.1 million at September 30, 2002.
 Two significant cash events occurred subsequent to the third quarter.
 On October 1, 2002 Black Hills acquired Mallon's debt to Aquila and settled Mallon's outstanding hedges, amounting to \$30.5 million, as part of the definitive merger agreement to acquire Denver-based Mallon.
 The acquisition of this debt was funded with Black Hills' corporate credit facilities.
-Also, during October Black Hills received a \$23.7 million federal income tax refund as a result of filing its 2001 federal income tax return.
-The refund was primarily due to accelerated depreciation and other plant related timing differences for tax purposes.
-The income tax refund was used to pay down Black Hills' corporate credit facilities.
+Also, during October Black Hills received a \$23.7 million federal income tax refund as a result of filing its 2001 federal income tax refund was used to pay down Black Hills' corporate credit facilities.
 At October 31, 2002, Black Hills had \$403.0 million of bank borrowings outstanding under its corporate credit facilities with \$37.6 million of remaining borrowing capacity available after the inclusion of applicable letters of credit.